Registered Disability Savings Plan

 - ESDC receives notification from the issuer of the plan that the holder elects to have the plan stop being an SDSP.

 - The total of the taxable portion of the DAPs made from the plan in the year while it was an SDSP exceeded $10,000 (unless the LDAP formula result requires a greater amount to be paid).
-For more information, see the last bullet of this section.

-- A contribution, bond, or grant is paid into the plan.
+- A contribution, bond or grant is paid into the plan.

 - An amount is paid into the plan from a designated provincial program.